Changing Guard | Ceremonial / Garter Service

 The procession route is lined by troops from the Household Division and the Queen's historic bodyguards, including the Corps of Gentlemen, Yeoman Guards, Yeoman Warders, (Beefeaters), accompany the Knights.

-The Garter Service scheduled to take place on the Monday 19th June has been cancelled as it clashes with the State Opening of Parliament.
+The Garter Service scheduled to take place on the Monday 13th June 2017 has been cancelled due to the General Election.

 About The Order of The Garter